| Utah

 what or where.
 I’m not sure how I’ll get out of this except to return

+from where I came, but that doesn’t sound so interesting.
 It’s now maybe 4pm, the sun is still high in the west, and I’m climbing

 the far saddle that I had seen earlier an hour earlier.
 The sky to the